mullak99/Networking_ACW/README.md

 - `-h0`: Use the HTTP/1.0 protocol for requests
 - `-h1`: Use the HTTP/1.0 protocol for requests
 - `-d`: Enable debug mode (verbosely shows what the client is doing)
+- `-v`: Outputs the current version and build date of LocationClient to Console

 P.S: If multiple `-hX` parameters are provided, only the last one will be used.
 P.S.S: By default the client uses the WHOIS protocol.